-The Non-Refundable Registration Deposit (SPGS) or Registration Fee (GSOE) is a one-time payment covering various educational materials provided throughout the program.
-It is mandatory and non-refundable.
-This fee is due prior to the start of the group.
+The Non-Refundable Registration Deposit Fee is a one-time payment covering various educational materials provided throughout the program.
+It is mandatory and non-refundable unless waived by the University.
+This fee is due prior to the start of the degree program for degree-seeking students or prior to the first course for non-degree-seeking students.
+The deposit fee is applied to the first course tuition.

-The Technology Fee covers maintenance and expansion of technology services and support.
-It is assessed for all on-ground and online courses.
+The Technology Fee is charged per course and covers University expenses related to maintenance and expansion of technology services and support; and systems to support enrollment, advising, student records, and instruction.
+This fee is charged for all courses regardless of modality (on-ground, online, or hybrid courses.)
 The fee is non-refundable and non-transferable.
-After the program begins, the technology fee payment dates correspond to course start date or chosen payment option.

 Fees for students enrolled in the Master of Arts in Education (MAEd) and Master of Science in School Leadership (MSSL) cohort programs are determined by start date.